 Clanchy John, and Brigid Ballard.
 Essay Writing for Students.
 3rd ed.
 Melbourne: Longman Cheshire, 1997.

 Evans, David, and Paula Gruba.
 How to Write a Better Thesis.
 2nd ed.
 Melbourne: Melbourne University Press, 2002.

 Marshall, Lorraine.
 A Learning Companion: Your Guide to Practising Independent Learning.
-Frenchs Forest: Pearson Education Australia, 2006.
+Frenchs Forest, NSW: Pearson Education Australia, 2006.

-Marshall, Lorraine, and Francis Rowland.
+Marshall, Lorraine, and Francis.
+Rowland.
 A Guide to Learning Independently.
-Frenchs Forest: Pearson Education Australia, 2006.
+Frenchs Forest, NSW: Pearson Education Australia, 2006.

-Turner, Kathy, Brenda Krenus, Lynette Ireland, and Leigh Pointon.
+Turner, Kathy, and Brenda Krenus, Lynette Ireland and Leigh Pointon.
 Essential Academic Skills.
 2nd ed.
-Melbourne: OUP, 2011.
+Melbourne: Oxford University Press, 2011.